keepaliveit-staging/staging.keepaliveit.co.uk/_services/software-consultancy-home.markdown

         </div>
         <div class="col-xs-9">
             <h3>CODE MENTORING</h3>
             <p>Looking to learn how to code?
-We can provide quality code mentorship sessions with groups or individuals.</p>
+We can provide quality code mentorship sessions for groups, or individuals.</p>
             <p><a href="/software-consultancy/development-team-formation-and-developer-onboarding-services">View more information and discover pricing for Keep-Alive I.T's Software Development Services.</a></p>
         </div>
     </div>